-MPA students will be required to attend an initial program orientation.
-The MPA Orientation will include program familiarization, establishing a schedule, finalizing financial aid, and completing the registration process.
+MSCJ students will be required to attend an initial program orientation.
+The MSCJ Orientation will include program familiarization, establishing a schedule, finalizing financial aid, and completing the registration process.
+The orientation session also provides students with critical information for progressing through the degree program.
+Information includes admission, program, and exit requirements.
+Information about registration will be made available when the student's application has been accepted and can be completed during the orientation.
 An orientation regarding library resources will be provided early in the first semester.
-Information about registration will be made available when the student's application has been accepted.